saltyrtc/saltyrtc-meta/Protocol.md

 # Client-to-Client Communication

 Once a client is authenticated towards a server, the server MUST relay client-to-client messages from initiator to responders that are on the same path and vice versa.
 To send a client-to-client message, the client simply needs to set the corresponding destination address in the nonce/header.
+The server MUST validate the source and destination address and then proceeds by relaying the message to the destination.
+If the targeted client is not reachable anymore, the server MUST create and send a 'send-error' message back to the original sender.

 # Client-to-Client Messages